 ROI & Borrowing Against a Property

 When borrowing from equity, you’ll want to consider your return on investment.
-ROI is the return on your total investment in the property, including both cash you invested and any money you borrowed against the property.
-If you increase debt by drawing from equity in one property to purchase another, it will affect your ROI and your positive cash flow.
-Use our rental property calculator to determine your ROI before and after drawing from equity for a second property.
+Return on investment (ROI) is the return on your total investment in the property, including both cash you invested and any money you borrowed against the property.
+If you increase debt with a cash-out refinance by drawing from the equity in one property to purchase another, it will affect your ROI and your positive cash flow.

 You can also examine the ROI and cash flow on the second property and estimate if it could potentially cover the debt from the first property.
 In either case, make sure if you pull equity out of any rental property, it doesn’t consume your positive cash flow.
 You want to make sure this step is in alignment with your cash flow projections and goals before moving forward with another rental property.

-You will need to decide if you plan to manage the properties or hire a management company.
-If you hire a management company, you’ll likely pay between 4% and 10% of the gross rental income.
-You’ll also pay for repairs and maintenance above a limit set by the management company.
-If you manage the properties yourself, you’ll want to set up a management limited liability company (LLC).
+You will need to decide to self-manage the properties or hire a property management company.
+If you hire a management company, you’ll likely pay between 4% and 10% of the gross rental income in property management fees.
+You’ll also pay for repairs and maintenance.
+If you manage multiple properties by yourself, it’s wise to set up a separate management limited liability company (LLC).